 The patient's survival rate increases as they receive manual CPR, controlled stimulation from an Automated External Defibrillator (AED), and if trained emergency medical technicians (EMT) arrive as quickly as possible to provide further assistance.

-Untrained rescuers should provide Compression-only CPR since it's easy for an operator (dispatcher) to provide instructions and guidance over the phone.
+Untrained rescuers should provide Hands-Only CPR since it's easy for an operator (dispatcher) to provide instructions and guidance over the phone.

 Remember, it is a priority to activate the Emergency Response System (automatically done by the operator when calling 911 for assistance) immediately and to start and continue chest compressions as directed.